 The OIG performed its Cycle 4 medical inspection at CCI from July to September 2015.
 The inspection included in-depth reviews of 63 inmate-patient files conducted by clinicians, as well as reviews of documents from 415 inmate-patient files, covering 93 objectively scored tests of compliance with policies and procedures applicable to the delivery of medical care.
 The OIG assessed the case review and compliance results at CCI using 14 health care quality indicators applicable to the institution, made up of 12 primary clinical indicators and two secondary administrative indicators.
-To conduct clinical case reviews, the OIG employs a clinician team consisting of a physician and a registered nurse consultant, while compliance testing is done by a team of deputy inspectors general trained in monitoring medical compliance inspectors, three were rated by case review clinicians only, and two were rated by compliance inspectors only; both secondary indicators were rated by compliance inspectors only.
+To conduct clinical case reviews, the OIG employs a clinician team consisting of a physician and a registered nurse consultant, while compliance testing is done by a team of deputy inspectors general trained in monitoring medical compliance.
+Of the 12 primary indicators, seven were rated by both case review clinicians and compliance inspectors, three were rated by case review clinicians only, and two were rated by compliance inspectors only; both secondary indicators were rated by compliance inspectors only.
 See the Health Care Quality Indicators table on page ii.
 Based on that analysis, OIG experts made a considered and measured overall opinion that the quality of health care at CCI was adequate.